Bertrand/handlebars-objc/doc/WritingHelpers.md

 In this case model.date sets a positional parameter (with index 0) and with_year=false sets a named parameter with name "with_year".

 Helpers can use as many parameters as they need.
-Positional parameters are obviously ordered, and the come first.
+Positional parameters are obviously ordered, and they come first.
 Named parameters come then and can be given in any order.

 ## Writing Helpers in Objective-C ##